Accounting → Software Development?

 I can trace so much of my motivation for becoming a web developer to that single fact: I wanted a blog, but WordPress felt wrong.
 Too bloated, too constrained, too much fighting the admin panel to do what I wanted.

 Plus, WordPress was expensive.
-Every single blog I followed had a "how to start a blog" article that basically said: buy managed WordPress hosting from these providers for $10-15/month.
+Every single blog I followed had a "how to start a blog" article that basically said: get WordPress from these providers for $10-15/month.
 And I definitely wasn't considering Shopify at $25/month.

 (And those were the introductory rates.
 WordPress hosting costs have a magical tendency to balloon over time.)